sethfischer/nissan-leaf-obd-manual/source/disclaimer.rst

 Disclaimer
 ==========

-.. note:: This project is neither maintained nor endorsed by Nissan.
+.. note:: This project is neither maintained nor endorsed by *Nissan*.

 Advisory issued by *Nissan*